Biology - BA

-A St. Kate's biology major prepares students for a wide range of careers in the biological sciences, including graduate research in ecology and environmental science, cellular and molecular biology, genetics, plant and animal physiology, behavior, public health, and forensic science and for professional programs in medicine, physician assistant, dentistry, veterinary medicine, physical therapy, optometry, pharmacy and medical technology.
-St. Kate's biology graduates go on to lead and influence as professionals in healthcare, teaching (grades 9-12 teaching licensure), non-profit organizations, industry, and government.
+A St. Kate's biology major prepares students for a wide range of careers in the biological sciences including graduate research in ecology and environmental science, cellular and molecular biology, genetics, plant and animal physiology, behavior, public health, forensic science, and for professional programs in medicine, physician assistant, dentistry, veterinary medicine, physical therapy, optometry, pharmacy and medical technology.
+St. Kate's biology graduates go on to lead and influence as professionals in healthcare, teaching, non-profit organizations, industry, and government.

-Students have many opportunities to explore career options, including internships that allow them to explore their specific interests.
+Students have many opportunities to explore career options, including internships related to their specific interests.
 Internships at off-campus sites expose students to the day-to-day activities of professionals ranging from physicians, field biologists, teachers, and basic researchers to industrial biotechnologists.

 Students also have opportunities to explore their creative, intellectual, and scientific potentials through research projects done in collaboration with faculty.
 This type of experience allows students to discover the dynamic nature of the scientific process, to experience autonomy in their thinking while seeing how collaboration enhances scientific creativity and productivity, and to learn the value of perseverance through the frustrations that often accompany conducting and trouble-shooting experiments.
 Together with faculty mentors, students pose original research questions and are involved in experimental design, data gathering, and in interpretation of results.
 Through conference presentations and publications, students share their research results with the larger scientific community.
 Participation in research activities as an undergraduate helps some students decide if research is an appropriate career path and enhances their chances of being accepted into graduate programs.
 For example, one student recently worked with faculty on a field study of wetlands, which not only enriched her education but made her better prepared for graduate school.
 Another student performed genetic analysis of bacteria, giving her the lab experiences she needed to pursue a Ph.D. in molecular biology.
 Students may receive stipends to support their research activities through the Summer Scholars Program, the Assistantship Mentoring Program, and Faculty/Student Collaborative 3M STEM Grants.

 This major is offered in the College for Women only.